Muskero-Technologies/ScriptableAnimator/README.md

 Contains animation for ‘BlendTree2’.

 ## #️⃣ About source code;
 99% of codes are readable and changeable.
-But I don't think you will need to change it.

 ## ⚙️ How does it work?
 <details><summary>Basic Example</summary>